Brazil Population 2014

 Brazil Population Growth

-Brazil's population has been growing very rapidly, growing from 190.7 million in 2010 to 202,507,013 in 2014.
+Brazil's population has been growing very rapidly, growing from 190.7 million in 2010 to 202 million in 2014.
 It's projected that it's population will continue rising longer than previous estimations as the country's middle class continues expanding and living longer.
-It's currently projected that Brazil's population will peak at 228.4 million by 2042 and finally stabilize around 218 million by 2060.
+It's currently projected that Brazil's population will peak around 231 million by 2050.

 The country's growth is in many ways hampered by the large number of Brazilian women entering the workforce and choosing to wait longer to have children.
 The birth rate in Brazil has dropped a great deal since the 1970's, when women had an average of over 4 children.
 Today, the birth rate is 1.77 births per woman, which is lower than the U.S. rate.
 It's estimated this rate will fall to 1.5 by 2034 and remain at that level through 2060.